Dress sense in an interview.

 You don’t need to look like you’ve just stepped off a catwalk.

 A good rule of thumb is to keep your clothes calm, balanced and stylish.
 And, whatever you do, no bling.
 Rap stars get away with it but you can’t.
 Avoid loud and garish clothing and flash brand names.
 Always dress one or two steps up from your normal attire (even though the rules are a little more relaxed within the creative agency scene).

 Don’t be afraid to show your personal flair, where possible, either.
-If your personal style is more adventurous, then it’s perfectly acceptable to go for a design-consciousness and modern outfit – just remember to keep it understated!
-Men – you can’t go far wrong with dark trousers, a clean, white or light blue shirt and nice jacket (and possibly a tie for non-agency roles) and girls – dark trousers, a blouse and a jacket, or a smart dress with a jacket, is perfectly acceptable too.
+If your personal style is more adventurous, then it’s perfectly acceptable to go for a design-conscious and modern outfit – just remember to keep it understated!
+Men – you can’t go far wrong with dark trousers, a clean, white or light blue shirt and a nice jacket (and possibly a tie for non-agency roles) and girls – dark trousers, a blouse and a jacket, or a smart dress with a jacket, is perfectly acceptable too.
 (For more insight into the world of agency vs. client-side, visit, ‘Working agency or client-side?’.

 Hiring decisions are emotional – dressing well signals that you’ve taken the time and effort to make the right impression.

-Of course, your conduct & attitude are of equal importance but, your image can immediately earn you instant respect before you’ve even said a word!
+Of course, your conduct and attitude are most important but, your image can immediately earn you instant respect before you’ve even said a word!
 Employers will also make a connection between your image and your ability; if you excel in one area (image), you’re likely to excel in others.

 Want more practical advice on looking the part for your next interview?
 Or perhaps you’d like us to line up your next interview for you?
 Get in touch with us today.